ArantesVini/local-dw/README.md

-# Local Data Warehouse using Docker
+# TechFab Data Warehouse

-Extract the data from a relational databse, load in another database in a schema only for the staging area, then load into a final schema for the Data Warehouse, in the same database of the staging area, but in another schema.
-Each database will be a separated container.
+## Project Overview

-For the source, I use a db called `source_db`, in the schema `dbs`;
+The TechFab Data Warehouse project aims to build a local data warehouse using Docker for TechFab S.A., a fictional industrial company.
+The data warehouse will enable data-driven decision-making across various sectors such as production, sales, suppliers, finance, maintenance, and quality.
+By leveraging the power of a data warehouse, TechFab S.A. aims to enhance operational efficiency, identify growth opportunities, and drive the company's success.

-For the staging area and DW i used a db called `destiny_db`, in the schemas `sta` and `dw`.
+## Architeture Explanaition

-In the Extract And Load step, to take the data from the source DB and store it at the staging area DB I will use Airflow with postgres and python operators (all running in Docker), for all the Transformation and final load into the DW, I will use SQL.
+The data warehouse follows a multi-step process, involving the extraction of data from a relational database, loading it into a staging area, and then loading it into the final data warehouse.
+Each step is performed in separate Docker containers.
+The source database is named source_db, located in the dbs schema.
+The staging area and the data warehouse reside in the destiny_db, with the staging area in the sta schema and the data warehouse in the dw schema.

-After the implementation, the business area and the Data Analysts start to understand the value of a DW for a company, so the initial granularity, of day, need to be passed as hour.
+For the Extract and Load step, Apache Airflow with PostgreSQL and Python operators is utilized.
+The Airflow DAG, running within a Docker container, extracts data from the source DB and stores it in the staging area DB.
+The transformation and final loading into the data warehouse are performed using SQL scripts.

 ## Objective